 England’s first canal of the Industrial Age!

-Opened in 1757, the pioneering Sankey Canal played a vital role in Britain’s transport and industrial revolution.
-Built to carry coal from the St Helens coalfield to the River Mersey, it powered the growth of St Helens and Widnes, attracting collieries, glassworks, and chemical factories.
-After more than a century of prosperity, traffic declined from the 1880s, and sections closed between 1931 and 1963.
-The canal became polluted and neglected many stretches were even filled in.
+Opened in 1757, the pioneering Sankey Canal played a crucial role in Britain’s transport network and the Industrial Revolution.
+Built to carry coal from the St Helens coalfield to the River Mersey, it helped drive the rapid growth of St Helens and Widnes, attracting collieries, glassworks, and chemical industries along its banks.
+After more than a century of prosperity, however, traffic began to decline from the 1880s.
+Sections of the canal closed between 1931 and 1963, and over time it fell into neglect—becoming polluted, overgrown, and in some places, completely filled in.

 But the story didn’t end there.

-Since the 1980s, dedicated volunteers and organisations have worked to restore and revitalise the canal and its surroundings.
-Today, the Sankey Canal is a 15-mile blue-and-green corridor rich in wildlife, heritage, and opportunities for recreation—on and off the water.
+Since the 1980s, dedicated volunteers and organisations have worked tirelessly to restore and reimagine the canal and its surroundings.
+Today, the Sankey Canal stretches across 15 miles as a vibrant blue-green corridor, rich in wildlife, heritage, and opportunities for recreation both on and off the water.